Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 Time: 1.5 to 2 hours.

-Software: Facilitator has a Google Account.
+Required Software: Session Guide has a Google Account.

-Facilitation Directions to Guide a Model Session
+Directions to Guide a Model Session

-1-Download the model Excel file
+1-Download the Excel model file CacheValleyWaterBank.xlsx

 2-Move the Excel file to your Google Drive.
 Open as a Google Sheet.

-3-Duplicate the Model Worksheet to save a blank version for later use
+3-Duplicate the Model Worksheet to save a blank version for later use.

 4-Invite 1 or more other people to join the Google Sheet.

-5-In the upper right of the Google Sheet, click the Share button
+5-In the upper right of the Google Sheet, click the Share button.

 6-Add emails and set permissions so players can access the Google Sheet.
 Or copy and share the sheet's URL.